Uberspace/lab/source/guide_moodle.rst

 ------
 First, we're going to download Moodle and extract it.
 For this, we should first change into the html directory of your account.

 Then we're going to download the latest version (Moodle-Download_ page) of the tgz archive and extract it.
 I would advise you to select the stable version.
 Note that the downloadlink on the page is actually a redirect.
-So instead of the link behind the button, use the direct link e.g.: https://download.moodle.org/download.php/direct/...
+So instead of the link behind the button, use the direct link e.g.: ``https://download.moodle.org/download.php/direct/...``.
-I will show an example below:

 ::